affenull2345/store-client/README.md

 on KaiOS 2.5.2.2.
 Since I do not have a device with those KaiOS versions, I cannot confirm this bug and find out the cause.

+ - That might be fixed in 0.2.6: when the installation failed on 2.5.2.2, the log contained errors about md5sum, which is no longer used now.

 ## Backends:

 ### Installation